annaerdi/encode-24Q1/README.md

+# TrustEd Records

-# Blockchain-Based Learning Platform Certification
+A Blockchain-Based Learning Platform Certification

+## Introduction

 This project is based on and inspired by the ink!athon workshop.
 Leveraging the knowledge gained from the workshop, we decided to create a project that focuses on storing educational achievements,